shuaiwangvu/ANNit/README.md

 --

 0) Welcome page -> start1
-1) Load a file: the file SA2_4.nodes.csv, for example
+1) load a file: the file SA2_4.nodes.csv, for example
 2) add some (new) annotations.
 Remember to refresh the page after this step.
-3) One can then annotate all the entities.
+3) annotate all the entities.
-4) One can either click 'next' to go continue the annotation or click 'go back to index' when done with the annotation.
+4) click 'next' to go continue the annotation or click 'go back to index' when done with the annotation.
-5) Finally, please export your annotations.
+5) don't forget to export your annotations.

 For new users, I suggest to play with the example file SA2_4.nodes.csv first.